What Is a Declarative Sentence (with Examples)

 - I am no wine connoisseur, but I know what I like.

-is a command or a polite request.
-It ends with an exclamation mark (!) or a full stop / period.
+An imperative sentence is a command or a polite request.
+It ends with an exclamation mark (!) or a period (full stop).
 For example:

 - Fetch my umbrella!

 An interrogative sentence asks a question.
 It ends with a question mark (?).
 For example: